-Yard work mishaps injure thousands of people every fall.
-Check out these tips to keep you safe while working in the yard
+Yard work mishaps can often lead to injuries.
+Check out these tips to keep you safe while working in the yard.

 Remember to protect yourself by warming up with a few stretches before you begin working.
 Your muscles will thank you for it.
 Start with a short walk to loosen the muscles, followed by a 5 to 10 minute stretching session.
 This will help prevent injury to your back, legs, arms, shoulders, and neck.

 Save your aching back.
 Remember to bend your knees, and use your legs when lifting heavy items.
 Do not just reach out with your arms.
 Lift that bag of mulch straight off the ground by bending your knees and keeping your spine straight.
 Avoid twisting your body, and get help if something is too heavy to lift alone safely.
 Also, remember that kneeling is easier on your back than bending over for long periods.
 Use kneepads, or sit on a garden stool to ease unnecessary stress on your back.

 We are here when you need us!
 Patient First is able to evaluate and treat a wide range of illnesses and injuries.
 You can visit any Patient First center from 8am to 8pm, every day of the year – no appointment is needed.

 8 Ways to Increase Your Daily Step Count